Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Examples

-where $\sigma_I^2$ represents the variance of $I$, $\sigma_{I^\prime}^2$ represents the variance of $I^\prime$, and $\sigma_{II^\prime}$ represents the covariance between $I$ and $I^\prime$. $c_1$ and $c_2$ are very small positive values to avoid a zero denominator.
-SSIM generally pays more attention to global deviations and is less affected by local errors.
-Mean absolute error (MAE) and mean squared error (MSE) are two commonly used metrics in regression tasks, and their calculation methods can be expressed as
+where $\sigma_I^2$ is the variance of $I$, $\sigma_{I^\prime}^2$ is the variance of $I^\prime$, and $\sigma_{II^\prime}$ is the covariance between $I$ and $I^\prime$. $c_1$ and $c_2$ are small positive constants to avoid division by zero.
+SSIM is more sensitive to global deviations and less affected by local errors.
+Mean absolute error (MAE) and mean squared error (MSE) are two commonly used metrics in regression tasks, defined as

-These two metrics fluctuate with the numerical range of the data, so we standardize (Z-Score) $I$ and $I^\prime$ before calculating them.
+Since these two metrics are affected by the data range, we standardize (Z-Score) $I$ and $I^\prime$ before calculation.

-In the next section, we will use the above metrics to conduct comparative evaluations with the datasets.
+In the following sections, we use the above metrics to conduct comparative evaluations on the datasets.
 Additionally, to ensure the reproducibility of our experimental results, we will open-source these datasets along with the reproducible code.

-\subsection{Overthrust}
+\subsubsection{Overthrust}

-The Overthrust is a relatively simple dataset, created by the SEG/EAGE 3-D Modeling committee \citep{53}.
-In this task, we adopted four open-source methods for comparison, which are supervised CNN \citep{18}, supervised TCN \citep{19}, semi-supervised model with physics-forward (semi-supervised PF) \citep{32}, and semi-supervised model with model-forward (semi-supervised MF) \citep{37}.
-In addition, we also add a comparative experiment on the Dimension Reducer to determine its effectiveness.
-Figures~\ref{overthrust_whole}(a) and (b) show the seismic data of Overthrust and the true impedance, respectively.
-We extracted 10 seismic traces at equal intervals as label traces, as shown in Figure~\ref{overthrust_whole}(b), for AII processing.
+The Overthrust dataset, developed by the SEG/EAGE 3-D Modeling Committee \citep{53}, is a relatively straightforward and widely adopted benchmark in AII research.
+For comparative analysis, we selected four open-source methods: supervised TCN \citep{19}, semi-supervised model with physics-driven forward modeling (semi-supervised PF) \citep{32}, semi-supervised model with model-driven forward modeling (semi-supervised MF) \citep{37}, and the attention-based dual-branch double-inversion network with model-driven forward modeling (ADDIN MF) \citep{38}.
+Additionally, we performed an ablation study to assess the contribution of the Dimension Reducer.
+Figures~\ref{overthrust_whole}a and b show the Overthrust seismic data and the corresponding true acoustic impedance, respectively.
+For AII processing, 10 seismic traces were selected at equal intervals as labeled traces, as indicated in Figure~\ref{overthrust_whole}b.

-It can be seen that the most challenging part of AII lies in the sharply changing partial data, which have larger deviations due to the lack of well-logging data.
-As shown in Figures~\ref{overthrust_whole}(e) and (f), the processing results of the two supervised methods are slightly inferior to those of the other three methods, with more identification errors.
-In Figure~\ref{overthrust_whole}(c), the results of the proposed Encoder-Inverter framework have a higher resolution, can clearly and accurately identify structures such as faults.
-When there is no Dimension Reducer (Figure~\ref{overthrust_whole}(d)), the lateral continuity is slightly reduced, which becomes more evident in more complex data.
-Although the two semi-supervised methods outperform the two supervised methods, they also face the problem of insufficient resolution and exhibit more obvious vertical artifacts (Figures~\ref{overthrust_whole}(g) and (h)).
-This is more intuitively demonstrated in the absolute residuals, as shown in Figure~\ref{overthrust_residual}.